 An internationally known community manager, speaker and author, Leslie Hawthorn has spent the past decade creating, cultivating and enabling open source communities.
 She created the world’s first initiative to involve pre-university students in open source software development, launched Google’s #2 Developer Blog, received an O’Reilly Open Source Award in 2010 and gave a few great talks on many things open source.
 In August 2013, she joined Elasticsearch as Community Manager, where she leads community relations efforts.

-Grant is the CTO of the Wikimedia Foundation, the co-founder and ex-CTO of Lucidworks, lead author of the award winning Taming Text, co-founder of Apache Mahout and a long-standing committer on the Apache Lucene and Solr open source projects.
+Grant is the former CTO of the Wikimedia Foundation, the co-founder and ex-CTO of Lucidworks, lead author of the award winning Taming Text, co-founder of Apache Mahout and a long-standing committer on the Apache Lucene and Solr open source projects.
 Grant is also the co-author of “Taming Text” from Manning Publications.
-Currently, he is interviewing people in tech for his newly - founded platform "Develomentor"that offers career advice in tech. https://develomentor.com
+Currently, he is interviewing people in tech for his newly - founded platform "Develomentor" that offers career advice in tech.

-Holden is a transgender Canadian open source developer advocate @ Google with a focus on Apache Spark, BEAM, and related "big data" tools.
+Holden is a transgender Canadian open source engineer at Netflix with a focus on Apache Spark, BEAM, and related "big data" tools.
 She is the co-author of Learning Spark, High Performance Spark, and another Spark book that's a bit more out of date.
 She is a committer on the Apache Spark, SystemML, and Mahout projects.
 She was tricked into the world of big data while trying to improve search and recommendation systems and has long since forgotten her original goal.

 William Benton is passionate about making it easier for machine learning practitioners to benefit from advanced infrastructure and making it possible for organizations to manage machine learning systems.
 His recent roles have included defining product strategy and professional services offerings related to data science and machine learning, leading teams of data scientists and engineers, and contributing to many open source communities related to data, ML, and distributed systems.
 Will lives in the midwestern United States with his wife and three children and spends some of his spare time chasing light on bicycles or capturing it with cameras.

-Fabian Hueske is a committer and PMC member of Apache Flink.
-He is one of the three original authors of the Stratosphere research system, from which Apache Flink was forked in 2014.
-Fabian is a co-founder of data Artisans (now Ververica), a Berlin-based startup devoted to fostering Flink, where he works as a software engineer and contributes to Apache Flink.
+Fabian Hueske is working as a software engineer on streaming things at Snowflake.
+He is a PMC member of Apache Flink and one of the three original authors of the Stratosphere research system, from which Apache Flink was forked in 2014.
+Fabian is a co-founder of data Artisans (now Ververica), a Berlin-based startup devoted to fostering Flink.
 He holds a PhD in computer science from TU Berlin and is the author of "Stream Processing with Apache Flink".

 Michael is on the Apache HBase and Hadoop Project Management Committees and is an Apache Software Foundation member.
 He works for Apple's Open Source Technologies group out of San Francisco.